Skip to main content

 API overview

 With @rx-angular/state, you can easily manage your component state with a range of powerful methods.
-You find a detailed API documentation here.
+You can find a detailed API documentation here.

 Addons